miloszowi/everyone-mention-telegram-bot/README.md

 #### `/everone`
 Will mention everyone that opted-in for everyone-mentions separated by spaces.

-If user does not contain nickname, his ID will be present instead of nickname.
+If user does not have nickname, it will assign random name from `names` python library to his ID

 ![everybody command example](docs/everyone_command.png)